SiegeLord/BladeBlade/README.md

 - Esc - Quit
 - R - Restart

+Also, you can edit `options.cfg` for some settings.

+# Building instructions

+1. Install Allegro 5.

+2. Install Rust from rust-lang.org.
+You'll need the nightly version.

+3. Run `cargo run --release` to build and run the game.

+On Windows, you can use the pre-built binaries (extracted in the `allegro` subdirectory). `run_msys.sh` may be useful for this purpose.

 ## Rules Explanations

 *Humoristic/Funny.
 Make the player laugh out loud at least once by funny situations, dialogue, or anything else in your game.*